iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > The app wasn't working since the 25 Feb update, but it was fixed this morning (2 March 2021).
 At least it now works ok for my Samsung Galaxy S7 android phone.<br> :date: __2021-03-02 12:16:28__

 > App working again since update 1/3/2021.<br> :date: __2021-03-02 02:19:18__

-> Great app to use!
-Only have to enter your details once at setup, unlike interstate arrangements.
-Just a simple click to check in at arrival, no check out required.
-Just needs more extensive testing before updates are released.<br> :date: __2021-03-01 22:40:12__